VerifiableRobotics/LTLMoPWeb3D/static/js/specEditor/specEditor.cjsx.md

           ev.preventDefault()
           return false

-Send json to create spec and then download spec
+Generate text from spec object, create Blob of it, then save it

       _saveSpec: () ->
         specURL = Helpers.createFileURL(@_generateSpecText(), specURL)